PistachioPony/gamesparks-docs/Tutorials/Authentication and Player Profile/Communicating With Players.md

 ---
-src: /Tutorials/Authentication and Player Profile/Communicating with Players.md
+src: /Tutorials/Authentication and Player Profile/Communicating With Players.md
 ---

 # Communicating with Players